-Effective January 1, 2024 Qualified Projects serving Customers of Record who have incomes 60% or below of State Median Income are eligible to receive an additional \$0.035 per net kWh for Netting projects and \$0.055 per kWh for Buy-All projects, as registered on the system Production Meter.
+Effective January 1, 2025 Qualified Projects serving Customers of Record who have incomes 60% or below of State Median Income are eligible to receive an additional \$0.035 per net kWh for Netting projects and \$0.055 per kWh for Buy-All projects, as registered on the system Production Meter.
 Eligibility requirements for incentive adders are found in Section IV E of this document.
 Projects located in Economically Distressed Municipalities are eligible to receive an additional incentive of \$0.0175 per net kWh for Netting Projects and \$0.0275 per kWh for Buy-All projects, as registered on the system Production Meter.
 Qualified Systems are only eligible for one adder and cannot receive both adders.
-Adders should be applied for within the Application process and cannot be added or removed once the project has received Permission to Operate/Approval to Energize if a customer's
+Adders should be applied for within the Application process and cannot be added or removed once the project has received Permission to Operate/Approval to Energize if a customer's income status changes.

-&lt;sup>9 Appendix C provides illustrative examples of metering configurations available under the EDC's respective solar tariffs.
-In future regulatory proceedings, PURA may establish negative REC Incentive Rates for projects installed after 2022.
-This income status changes.
 In cases where the adder was not applied for and the Customer of Record is the Payment Beneficiary, if the EDCs confirm that the Customer of Record is eligible for either adder (by enrollment in a utility hardship program, participation in Home Energy Solutions Income Eligible, or the project is located in a Economically Distressed Municipality), the EDCs will automatically apply the relevant adder to the project, designating the Customer of Record as the Tariff Payment Beneficiary/Adder recipient.
 In the event that a customer is Income Eligible and also located in an Economically Distressed Municipality, the higher of the two adders will be applied.
 Adders are applied to net generation at the Production Meter for both the Buy-All Tariff and Netting Tariff and dispersed as a Direct Payment included with the REC incentive (when there is a \$0 REC incentive the Adders only will be provided as a Direct Payment).
 For UI projects, a W-9 and Vendor Creation Form are required for residential customers to receive Adder incentives.
 For Eversource projects the W-9 should not be uploaded during application and should be uploaded to the Payment Portal.